neoedenergo/mod-all-classes-hunter-pet/README.md

 ## **1 - Edit the wow.exe binary in your client directory using a disassembler/decompiler:**

-You can either use my tool to edit your binary:
+You can either use my tool to patch your binary:

 Download X and patch your wow.exe with the ``All Classes Hunter Pet UI`` option.